-Dr Winder is a Consultant Neurosurgeon at St Vincent’s Hospital operating at St Vincent’s Public and Private Hospitals and at St Luke’s Hospital.
-He is the Director of Clinical Training for Neurosurgical Trainees at St Vincent’s and is actively involved in current evidence–based research.
-He is a conjoint lecturer at UNSW and the University of Notre Dame and is involved in the teaching of Medicine.
+Dr Mark J. Winder is a Consultant Neurosurgeon at St Vincent’s Hospital.
+He operates at St Vincent’s Public and Private Hospitals and at St Luke’s Hospital.
+He is the Director of Clinical Training for Neurosurgical Trainees at St Vincent’s.
+Here he is actively involved in current evidence based research.

 He leverages his expertise as a brain specialist and spine surgeon in his position as a conjoint lecturer.
 This position is held at both UNSW and the University of Notre Dame.
 Here at these institutions he partakes in the instruction of Medicine.